 Similarly, utilizing inventory analytics can help ensure that you never run out of raw materials.
 Especially in food production, keeping a variety of supplies on hand is essential to maintaining a steady and efficient production schedule.

-An analytics program that can identify what you have on hand and what has been used can help you stay on top of this concern.
+An analytics program that identifies what you have on hand and what has been used helps you stay on top of this concern.
 As a specific ingredient or product gets low, an inventory analytics program can be set to send a notification to a workstation or mobile device.
 This ensures a new supply of that particular item is ordered before it’s needed.

 Eliminate an Excess of Inventory